 Colon v.
 DeVos

-Sanford-Brown, owned by Career Education Corporation (CEC), engaged in outright deception to induce Tina Carr and Yvette Colon to enroll in its vocational programs for medical jobs.
+Sanford-Brown (SBI), owned by Career Education Corporation (CEC), engaged in outright deception to induce Tina Carr and Yvette Colon to enroll in its vocational programs for medical jobs.
 The school lacked the necessary accreditation and did not provide adequate training.
 Sanford-Brown also lied about its dismal track record in preparing students for medical vocations.

 Ms. Colon and Ms. Carr are not alone in having been defrauded by SBI.
 The Office of the Attorney General of the State of New York (“OAG”) pursued CEC for these deceptions, and found that CEC systematically cheated students like Ms. Carr and Ms. Colon.
 Although Sanford-Brown representatives cited job placement statistics to Ms. Carr of 80%, the OAG found that the actual placement rate was only 26.1%.
 Further, the OAG found widespread deception concerning programmatic accreditation, and broad failure to disclose that graduates generally could not transfer credits to legitimate schools.
 The OAG concluded that these practices violated New York’s consumer protection statutes.
+And yet, the Department continues to force Ms. Colon, Ms. Carr, and their fellow CEC students to suffer their debts without even considering the valid reasons that make those loans unenforceable.

 Update | Former For-Profit College Students Ask Federal Court to Void Student Loan Debt